jkobject/jkobject.github.io/_posts/2017-09-20-a-msc-at-the-univeristy-of-kent.md

 ---
-title: "An MSc at the University of Kent"
+title: "A MSc at the University of Kent"
 excerpt: "I recently came back from a graduation, 🎓 day in Canterbury, England."
 category: "education"
 tags: